mohammadijoo/Java_Plot/README.md

 `createHistogram3()`:

 - Generates 1,000 samples from N(0,1).
-- Uses a fixed bin count of 50 directly (final state of the dynamic example in C++).
+- Uses a fixed bin count of 50 directly.
 - Sets the chart title to `"<numBins> bins"`.

 Dynamic rebinning over time (with sleep) is not reproduced here to keep the Java GUI responsive and simpler; instead, the Java version shows the **final 50-bin configuration**.